 - Flexible deliverables.
 As mentioned previously, Agile focuses on MVPs; because of this, the deliverables are ranked by order of importance.
 If the users want to release the game with a basic set of maps, characters, etc., then that’s what the dev team will release

 - Ensure smooth communication between your teams.
 The devs, LQA testers, proofreaders, marketing, and producers need to keep each other updated.
 Make sure the teams are dedicated—interaction over processes.
 Remember?

 - Use translation memory to keep the content consistent.
 It helps the company control cost.
 You need to invest some time in the beginning to organize it, but it pays to do this.
 The benefits are in the long run.
-It will save localization cost and increase the game’s build quality.
+It will save localization costs and increase the game’s build quality.

-When choosing a CMS tool for localization
+When choosing a solution for localization

 So, you’ve already been converted and now sees the light of Agile localization and the benefits of localization tooling.
 What to look for then?
 Well, let’s start with this list: